 The club members think Fogg is a fool, but they have no qualms parting a fool from his money.
 Together with the reliable and multi-skilled Passepartout (Cantinflas), Fogg sets out on his journey.

 The snags begin almost immediately, as Fogg misses a train and has to travel by balloon.
-The wild journey takes Fogg and Passepartout into a Spanish bullfight, through the jungles of India (where the two take on a third companion, the princess Aouda), to Hong Kong, San Francisco and the Wild West, with dangerous run-ins around every bend.
+The wild journey takes Fogg and Passepartout into a Spanish bullfight, through the jungles of India – where the two take on a third companion, the princess Aouda (Shirley MacLaine) – to Hong Kong, San Francisco and the Wild West, with dangerous run-ins around every bend.

-Throughout, the globetrotters are dogged by the mysterious Inspector Fix, who believes Fogg may have secured his £20,000 through less-than-legal means.
+Throughout, the globetrotters are dogged by the mysterious Inspector Fix (Robert Newton), who believes Fogg may have secured his £20,000 through less-than-legal means.

 At every stop, viewers were treated not only to lush location scenery (shot in 70mm widescreen) but also to one double-take-inducing cameo after another.
-Frank Sinatra, Marlene Dietrich, Peter Lorre, George Raft, Red Skelton and dozens more popped up in the least expected places, while Edward R. Murrow provided the opening narration.
+Frank Sinatra, Marlene Dietrich, Peter Lorre, Noel Coward, George Raft, Buster Keaton, Red Skelton and dozens more popped up in the least expected places, while Edward R. Murrow provided the opening narration.

-Production ground to a halt several times as producer Mike Todd ran out of cash, but the result, shot on locations around the world and on a variety of Hollywood backlots, was spectacular.
+Production ground to a halt several times as producer Mike Todd (husband of Elizabeth Taylor) ran out of cash, but the result – shot on locations in 13 countries around the world (cast and crew circumnavigated the globe roughly 160 times, clocking up a total of over four million miles) and on 140 sets and a variety of Hollywood backlots – was spectacular.